.jpg)

 What needed to change

-Manage application volumes within business timelines — the target was to move 80 high-potential candidates per week into the next stages, without losing quality in the evaluation.
+Manage application volumes within business timelines — the goal was to identify, every week, a significant number of high-potential candidates, without losing quality in the evaluation.

-Make soft skills visible from the first step — build a ranking based on real skills, with objective data produced by AI and validated against the Mediaset model.
+Make soft skills visible from the first step — build a reliable mapping of candidate profiles, with objective data produced by AI and validated against the Mediaset model.

 Ensure a candidate experience worthy of the brand — the first touchpoint with Mediaset had to be positive, intuitive and accessible, even for candidates who had never used this assessment format before.